ArnaudGuiovanna/ArnaudGuiovanna/README.md

 <details>
 <summary>⚡ A few things about me</summary>

+- **End-to-end** means the four phases a team usually splits — product, stakeholders, engineering, ops — are handled by one person.
+The point isn't to do everything; it's that the seams between phases never become handoff costs.
 - I think self-learning is the most important superpower, and AI is about to make it universally accessible.
 - I'm convinced that the best teachers are agents.
-- My stack: Go for the backend, React for the UI, Claude Code + Codex for everything else.
 - I design systems where the AI *is* the pedagogy engine, not a feature on top of it.
+- My stack: Go for the backend, Next.js + Tailwind for the UI, Claude Code + Codex for everything else.

 </details>